tebatalla/css-friends/README.md

 - [Screenshot B][ss-11-b]
 - [Live][live-11]

 Icons make things look so good!
-And lucky you, we're going to use a technique called a `sprite`.
+And lucky you, we're going to use a technique called a *sprite*.
 This is one image file that contains many smaller images.
 We combine them to dry up our CSS, but most importantly, to reduce HTTP request overload.
 We only have to fetch one image, instead of many.
 This makes things crazily snappy!

 Check out our [sprite][sprite].
-Then look at the [specs][specs]
+Then look at the [specs][specs].

 We will create a slew of icon classes, one for each icon.
 We will prefix each class with `.icon-`.
 Let's start off with the post icons, create classes for `.icon-comment`, `.icon-reblog`, and `.icon-favorite`.